 McGourty Supple announced that Craig Newmark Philanthropies donated $160,000 to advance The Press Foward’s programs, including ethical leadership and management instruction in journalism schools.
 McGourty Supple has been a Moody College visiting professor while helping develop the newsroom curriculum.

 “There is a myth that leadership can't be taught--that one can only learn it from experience,” said Dr. Minette Drumwright, director of UT’s Communication and Leadership program, Press Foward’s executive chair and co-lead of its ethical newsroom project.
 “The truth is that people know how to learn more from their experience when they have studied leadership.
 If we want leadership to be a core competency of journalists, then it needs to be taught in journalism schools everywhere.”

 The course builds on Dr. Drumwright’s research and instruction – and her drive for better leadership.
-She has a joint appointment on the faculties of the Stan Richards School of Advertising & Public Relations and Business, Government and Society department in the McCombs School of Business.
+She has a joint appointment on the faculties of the Stan Richards School of Advertising & Public Relations and Business, Government and Society (BGS) department in the McCombs School of Business.

 In addition to industry leaders, Moody College students attended focus groups to contribute their voices to the curriculum.
 Jade Fabello called ethical leadership training “an absolutely essential step to earn the values that we say we have.”

 “There is so much talk about the importance of journalism,” said Fabello, who graduated in May with degrees in Journalism and Communication and Leadership.
 “But I don't see enough training to address to ethical problems of the field.
 Journalists spend so much time looking at the world, that I find we forget to look inward.

 Samantha Shaps, a Journalism and Media senior, said schools should teach students the specifics of journalistic production while also equipping them with the skills necessary for navigating the industry.